 2) Are responsible for submitting consolidation plans and requests for waiver.
 PSAPs within 9-1-1 Authorities do not have standing to submit consolidation plans or requests for waiver; and

-3) May not convert PSAPs to SAPs, VAPs, or Dispatch Centers to avoid the requirements for consolidation in ETSA Section 15.4(a).
-The authorized PSAPs remaining after consolidation shall directly dispatch all emergency calls and shall not transfer or relay those calls to an unauthorized entity.
-Nothing in this subsection (b)(3) shall be construed to mean a PSAP, SAP, VAP cannot serve as a Dispatch Center.
+3) May not convert PSAPs to SAPs or VAPs to avoid the requirements for consolidation in ETSA Section 15.4(a); however, a PSAP may be decommissioned leaving remaining staff to perform its non-emergency Police, Fire or EMS responsibilities.
+The authorized PSAPs remaining after consolidation shall direct dispatch all emergency calls and shall not transfer, refer, or relay those calls to an unauthorized entity.
+Nothing in this subsection (b)(3) shall be construed to mean a PSAP, SAP or VAP cannot also perform its non-emergency Police, Fire or EMS responsibilities.

-c) By July 1, 2016, each county and each 9-1-1 Authority required to consolidate pursuant to ETSA Section 15.4a(a) shall electronically file a plan for consolidation and/or a request for a waiver pursuant to ETSA Section 15.4a(c) at the link posted on the Department's website.
+b) Any county or 9-1-1 Authority required to consolidate pursuant to ETSA Section 15.4a(a) shall electronically file a consolidation plan or a request for a waiver pursuant to ETSA Section 15.4a(c) at the link posted on the Department's website.

-1) Consolidation plans must include a completed application consisting of the following documents:
+1) Long form 9-1-1consolidation plans must include a completed application consisting of the following information and documents:

-A) Contact and 9-1-1 system information;
+A) General Information - Contact and 9-1-1 system information;

-B) Notarized statement of truth regarding information provided in the plan;
+B) Verification - Notarized statement of truth regarding information provided in the plan;

-C) A letter that is sent to the 9-1-1 system provider with a copy of the plan;
+C) Letter of Intent - A letter that is sent to the 9-1-1 system provider with a copy of the plan;

-D) A detailed summary of the proposed system's operation, including, but not limited to, a five-year strategic plan for implementation of the consolidation with financial projections and information as to how the plan will assist with achieving the statutory goals enumerated in ETSA Section 15.4b(a);
+D) Plan Narrative - A detailed summary of the proposed consolidation and system's operation, including, but not limited to a detailed explanation of:

+i) which PSAPs will remain operational, which ones will be decommissioned, which ones will be closed, and which remaining PSAPs will dispatch agencies that were previously dispatched by decommissioned or closed PSAPs;

+ii) the 9-1-1 Authority’s boundary that the 9-1-1 system will cover as a result of the consolidation for all types of emergency calls, including voice, text, data and multimedia information;

+iii) who the backup answering point will be for the consolidated 9-1-1 system; and

-E) A summary of the anticipated implementation costs and annual operating costs of the consolidated system that are directly associated with 9-1-1, as well as the anticipated revenues, that:
+E) Financial Information - A summary of the information below which includes the anticipated implementation costs and annual operating costs of the consolidated system that are directly associated with 9-1-1, as well as the anticipated revenues:

-i) Identify the ETSBs or qualified governmental entities that will be dissolved and consolidated, with the amount of reserves estimated to be transferred to the Joint ETSB.
+i) Identify the ETSBs that will be dissolved and consolidated, with the amount of reserves estimated to be transferred to the Joint ETSB.
 Any reserves are required to be transferred to the resulting Joint ETSB pursuant to ETSA Section 30(d);

 ii) Identify the number of answering positions, full-time and part-time dispatchers prior to consolidation, and the proposed number after consolidation;